-- Top Line (Red): Present chamber shelving temperature - Middle Line (Green): The constant temperature setpoint - ➤ Bottom Line: Flashing "2" indicates active heating. - ➤ Bottom Line: "3" indicates the vacuum valve is set to Open
+Top Line (Red): Present chamber shelving temperature

+Middle Line (Green): The constant temperature setpoint

+Bottom Line: Flashing "2" indicates active heating

+Bottom Line: "3" indicates the vacuum valve is set to Open
-The Home button allows immediate navigation back to the home screen, where it displays the current temperature and the set temperature.

-While on the homepage, use the (+) and (-) buttons or swipe up or down on the +/bar to alter the constant temperature setpoint.
-On Operations pages, these controls are used to select Operation options, modify the high limit setpoint, adjust calibration offsets, and configure program variables.
+While on the homepage, the Up and Down arrow buttons adjust the constant temperature setpoint.
+Pressing and holding both buttons navigates from the homepage to menu pages.
+On the menu pages, the buttons adjust calibration offsets and temperature program variables.

-From the homepage, pressing the forward arrow button progresses through various parameter option pages, such as Event 1 and Units of Measurement (Celsius or Fahrenheit).
-This button is also used for advancing through menus and parameter lists while programming a temperature recipe.
+When starting on the homepage, the green Advance button navigates forward through parameter option pages including Event 1 (vacuum On or Off) and units of measurement (Celsius or Fahrenheit).
+The button also advances forward in menus and parameter lists when programming a temperature recipe in the oven controller.

-The back arrow button takes the display back to the previous page or menu.
-Continuously pressing this button will eventually navigate the display back to the homepage.
+The gray Reset button returns the display to the previous page or menu.
+Pushing the Reset button repeatedly returns the display to the homepage.